OpenMMI/.github/profile/README.md

 # OpenMMI

 Hi there and welcome to the OpenMMI project.
 OpenMMI's goal is to create a universal and open MMI system that can be used in many cars using a separate device sending output to your car's display.
-The project is split up in different components: ui, os, fw, hw) you are a developer and want to contribute, find the component that you are comfortable with and start smashing keys.
+OpenMMI will come with some custom made features but will also support Apple CarPlay and Google Car.
+The intent is actually to let either of those be responsible for apps in the form of music, navigation, etc. The project is split up in different components: ui, os, fw, hw) you are a developer and want to contribute, find the component that you are comfortable with and start smashing keys.
 If you are a user and want to get help then for now the best thing to do is create a GitHub ticket.

 ## User Interface (ui)